Photo by Tech Daily

 How to avoid it: Avoid clicking on any links in emails unless you’re sure they’re legitimate.

 What is it?
 You receive money out of the blue, and at the same time, a stranger messages you to say that it was an accidental payment.
 You just need to send the money back, but could you send it to a different account?
-The original payment was made using a stolen card or hacked account.
+The original payment was made using a stolen card or a victim-hacked account.

 How to spot it: The request to refund a payment to a separate account should always be a red flag.
 If someone did accidentally send money to you, refunding it to that account should be fine.